At the Project:

 You're going to witness behaviors of self-maintenance and preservation, and you'll

-witness many of the complex behaviors the swallows perform in order to fulfill that most
+also witness many of the complex behaviors the swallows perform in order to fulfill the

-vital function of their lives, passing on their genes to descendants.
-Since you'll
+most vital function of their lives, reproducing; the passing on of their genes to

 But first a word of advice: please be patient!
 You will become confused and perhaps